Our commitment to fighting climate change follows a three-tiered approach:

 UniCredit has participated from the onset in the CDP (formerly the Carbon Disclosure Project), an initiative that promotes the commitment of large companies to disclose the risks related to climate change inherent in their activities.

 Our participation entails completing a web-based questionnaire regarding our environmental management and assigning company ratings by project.

 Our commitment to reduce emissions is also about purely operational activities, such as business trips.
 This includes discouraging travel to company meetings scheduled to last less than three hours, encouraging the use of advanced solutions for remote collaboration, and the ongoing process of modernizing the corporate fleet, gradually moving toward greener solutions.

-On Saturday March 25, for the tenth consecutive year UniCredit will take part in Earth Hour, the global event organized by WWF with the purpose of raising awareness on climate change.
+On Saturday March 30, for the twelfth consecutive year UniCredit will take part in Earth Hour, the global event organized by WWF with the purpose of raising awareness on climate change.

 WWF's call to action is to turn off the lights for one hour (20: 30-21: 30 CET), thereby uniting citizens, institutions and businesses in a common effort to ensure a more sustainable future for the planet.
 What began as an initiative in Sydney in 2007, has now become a worldwide event that each year involves millions of people, and numerous companies and institutions around the world.

 UniCredit adheres to the event by turning off the lights in a number of its buildings across Europe, in line with our commitment on climate change.
-In 2016 a total of 82 UniCredit buildings in 14 countries were involved.
+In 2018 a total of roughly 80 UniCredit buildings in 13 countries were involved.